carlhope/TaskManager/README.md

 ## 📦 Features
 - Add tasks with title, description, due date, and priority
 - View tasks grouped by completion status
+- Tasks are sorted for clarity: pending by due date, completed by last update timestamp
 - Mark tasks as complete
 - Edit existing tasks
 - Persist tasks between sessions using JSON file storage